Proxemic communication strategies: Common methods

-One of the primary methods used among Kim, D., Pan, Y., & Park, H. (1998), Merkin, R. S. (2006), Albas, C. (1991) and Graves, J. R., & Robinson, J. D. included Likert-type measures of sampling.
-Participants would be given surveys, videotaped and observed while receiving responding to oral questions posed by formally dressed interviewers.
+One of the primary methods used by Kim, D., Pan, Y., & Park, H. (1998), Merkin, R. S. (2006), Albas, C. (1991) and Graves, J. R., & Robinson, J. D. included Likert-type measures of sampling.
+Participants would be given surveys, videotaped and observed while receiving and responding to oral questions posed by formally dressed interviewers.
 Each study consisted of a controlled group and an experimental group and would measure each individual in a specific manner in order to bring forth accurate results.
-Each method included a sampling base of volunteers with cheap compensation such as a two dollar reward or extra credit in the class taking part in the experiment.
+Each method included a sampling base of volunteers with cheap compensation such as a two dollar reward or extra credit in the class for taking part in the experiment.

 DiBiase describes touch as differentiating depending on various aspects.
 All people touch and are touched by others, but there are vast differences in the amount of touching that people do.
 For example, touching appears to vary by gender, culture, and even age.
 Although these particular differences in touching behavior are not well understood, historically investigators have thought of touch as expressing control and dominance.

 Not only does touch vary by culture, but also age and gender.
 They continue to explain how some researchers have suggested that some cultures, such as Middle Eastern, Latin America and Southern Europe, could be considered high-contact cultures (interact at closer distances and touch more frequently) much more in social conversations than people from non-contact cultures such as the USA and Northern Europe.

 Research by Graves (1976), and Robinson (1976), suggests that an individual's nonverbal behavior is capable of communicating information about the particular individual's feelings and attitudes, regardless of the culture.
-However, from his research he concluded that the prominent role was in fact played by nonverbal communication in determining the total meaning of the message, and that the message being conveyed could very well differ depending on the context.
+However, from his research, he concluded that the prominent role was in fact played by nonverbal communication in determining the total meaning of the message, and that the message being conveyed could very well differ depending on the context.
 Among his findings was that within the client-counselor relationship, the consistency or inconsistency between the counselor's verbal and nonverbal behaviors has been found to be an important determinant of the client's impressions of the counselor as well as of the client's proxemics behavior.

 Albas (1991) studied the comfortable proxemic distances assumed by Canadian female students.
-The cultural group and sex was held constant; however, the comfortable distances seemed to vary from situation to situation.
+The cultural group and sex were held constant; however, the comfortable distances seemed to vary from situation to situation.
 Preston (2005) discusses the proxemics in clinical and administrative settings.
 He came to the conclusion that the proximity of people to one another when they interact and the configuration of work areas send a message that affects people in different ways.
 One of his main suggestions was to use observation skills in understanding how and why others interact within or outside their own space.
 He claims that people choose to rely on their imagination to better receive unspoken messages sent by others through their spatial interactions.